 Recommended: Read RPGIV JumpStart, Fourth Edition, by Bryan Meyers.
 RPG IV Jump Start It will be a big help.
 Note the JCRCMDS source is based on coding standards proposed in this book.

-Back to JCRCMDS.
+to JCRCMDS. |

 Last modified April 14, 2022